AFRICA

 41) Implementation outside the jurisdiction before approval – "Carve out"

 There are no specific rules on “carve out” of the Serbian part of a transaction to avoid delaying implementation in the rest of the world pending approval in Serbia – this is considered to be a “grey” zone in Serbia.
+In any case, carve out provisions are often used, especially in foreign-to-foreign transactions that will not be implemented in Serbia at all.

 42) Consequences of implementing without approval/permission